MicrosoftDocs/ATADocs/ATADocs/DeployUse/modifying-ata-config-centercert.md

 ---
 # required metadata

-title: Change ATA configuration - ATA Center certificate  | Microsoft ATA
+title: Change ATA configuration - ATA Center certificate  | Microsoft Docs
 description: Describes the two-stage process for renewing or replacing the certificate in the local computer store on the ATA Center server.
 keywords:
 author: rkarlin